Instrument Management Overview

 • Inspection dates - with options for "not inspected" in 6 months, 12 months, or never inspected.

-QR Codes - On an Instrument Details page, click the "Case Tag" button to bring up that instrument's case tag.
+On an Instrument Details page, click the "Case Tag" button to bring up that instrument's case tag.
 Clicking "Print Case Tag" will allow you to print a business card sized QR Code Tag.

 When scanned with a capable device, that QR code will bring up a page with contact information and a sign in link for the instrument's manager.